colinpannikkat/GetTheDamClass/privacypolicy.md

    - No sensitive data is transmitted in plaintext.

 2. **Data Storage**:
-   - Email addresses and PINs are securely hashed and stored in a database.
+   - Email addresses and PINs are securely stored in a database.
+   - The PIN is hashed and salted prior to being stored.
    - Subscription data is stored to facilitate the notification service.

 3. **Access Controls**: